mendax1234/6940Swerve-docs/docs/source/docs/software-info-old/swerve-in-teleop/how-it-should-work.rst

 How It Should Work
 ====================
 You move the controller and the robot magically does what you think it should.
-Isn’t that the goal?
+Isn't that the goal?
 Of course it is!
 The way that we chose is the same way that our driver would operate a drone.
 Although, we have not worked out the levitate functionality.